visemirskis/i18n-csv_translation/README.md

   importer = I18n::CsvTranslation::Importer.new(col_sep: "\t")
 ```

+## TODO

+- Option for the locale to be exported instead of files param.
+Would load all yml files but process only thos with a distinct locale.
+- Remove YAML header from new translation files (optionally)
+- Option for verbose output (which file processed, which keys, etc...)

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.